ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

   that you have made to one repository are integrated (merged) into another repository.
 - The steps that lead up to
-  the PR depend your GitHub Workflow.
+  the PR depend your Git workflow.

 ### What's Next?